COVESA/ifex/README.md

 **not** be there.
 - Clean up parser and generator to be reusable modules.
 The intention is that those are helper libraries to be called from concrete generation tools.
+- Implement multiple node types, as described above.
-- Most likely, rework the generator, or provide a more advanced example generator that makes use of multiple templates (per node type) instead of only one.
+- Make a more advanced generator example.
 For example, code that makes use of the namespaces, is likely to be more advanced (maybe).
 - Consider if there's a way to build the AST from a configuration data structure (reflecting the schema).
 As of now it is done very 'directly' in